View video recordings, blog posts and academic papers from the 2018 Information for Better Markets conference on ‘Financial Scandals’.

-Our most recent Information for Better Markets event was the 2017 IFBM conference that took place in December and asked ‘Corporate reporting: is it heading in the right direction?’.
-Recordings of the conference sessions will be available shortly.
+Our most recent Information for Better Markets event was the 2018 IFBM conference that took place in December.
+The theme of the conference was ‘Financial Scandals: past, present and future Recordings of the conference sessions will be available at icaew.com/ifbm2018

 All our reports in the Information for Better Markets series and webcasts of the most recent lectures and conferences are available online: